Lecturer: Jan Beyersmann

-Elementary Probability Calculus and Statistics, Linear Algebra, Mathematical Statistics and Measure Theory.
-The level of the course is that of a first year's master course in Mathematics, but 3-year BSc students will also be able to follow the course.
+A class on elementary probability theory and statistics, and measure theory.
+The level of the course is that of a first year's master course in one of the mathematical programs, but 3-year BSc students will also be able to follow the course.
 Some basic programming knowledge in R would be helpful.

 - multivariate normal distribution